 - Experiment, Examine, & Play

 Experimenting should be a central practice of learning.
 It encourages trial & error, creates time to learn from mistakes, and values discovery and design.
 Too often though, students feel a pressure to complete tasks in a prescribed and efficient manner.
-To help ease this pressure – and increase motivation and engagement for learning – we have created a set of instructional strategies and learning sequences that will help your students achieve a balance between playful exploration and completion of curriculum tasks.
+To help ease this pressure – and increase motivation and engagement for learning – James has created a set of instructional strategies and learning sequences that will help your students achieve a balance between playful exploration and completion of curriculum tasks.

 Connected terms: Attitude towards content domains .45; Concentration-persistence-engagement .53; Creativity .58; Deliberate practice .79; Effort Management .77; Planning and prediction .76; Questioning .49; Teacher-student relationships .47